Cooked and Ready to serve

 Step Eight: Add Butter and Spices

-Place a dab of butter in the middle of the pieces to be baked, then sprinkle with the desired amount of cinnamon you want on each piece of squash.
+Place a dab of butter in the middle of the squash pieces to be baked, then sprinkle with the desired amount of cinnamon on each piece of squash.
 Add the brown sugar or other sweeteners now or after you bake it.
 You may want to salt and pepper it as well.
-You may want to go light on the sweeteners so it would remain more of a low-calorie entree.
+You may want to go light on the sweeteners so it remains more of a low-calorie entree.

 Banana Squash: How To Cook It